 Studies in the U.S have found that soft tissue injuries, including tendon and ligament trauma, represent almost half of all musculoskeletal injuries.
-The cause of this is due to the increasing popularity of sporting activities and fitness regimes.
+The cause of this is the increasing popularity of sporting activities and fitness regimes.
 Musculoskeletal disorders have reached almost epidemic levels – with most attention focused on tendons (Sampson et al, 2008).
 Tendons account for some 30-50% of all musculoskeletal injuries and often result in a significant restriction in activities.
 This trend applies not only to elite athletes and active sports participants but to joggers and ‘weekend’ fitness enthusiasts.

 Achilles tendon tears and Jumpers knee

 Sports or recreational activities that involve running and jumping are particularly susceptible to tendon damage.
-Running for example generates a force inside the Achilles tendon equal to ten times the body weighty (medicinenet.com, 2018).
+Running for example generates a force inside the Achilles tendon equal to ten times the body weight (medicinenet.com, 2018).
 The severity of injuries due to overuse or a degenerative condition can range from acute to chronic.
-In Achilles tendinopathy partial ruptures (due to micro tears in collagen fibres) left untreated may lead to complete tendon rupture.
+In Achilles tendinopathy partial ruptures (due to micro-tears in collagen fibres) left untreated may lead to complete tendon rupture.
 Research provides evidence of the effectiveness of PRP in the acceleration of healing and functional recovery following PRP treatment in acute Achilles tendon tears (Alsousou et al, 2012).
-In other studies it was found that PRP provides long-term persistence in patellar tendinopathy (over-stress of the patellar tendon resulting in Jumpers Knee) a common cause of premature retirement in the careers of athletes (Jeong et al,2014).
+In other studies, it was found that PRP provides long-term persistence in patellar tendinopathy (over-stress of the patellar tendon resulting in Jumpers Knee) a common cause of premature retirement in the careers of athletes (Jeong et al,2014).

 How is PRP treatment administered?

 An MRI (magnetic resonance imaging) or musculoskeletal ultrasound may be needed prior to the treatment.
 This is to ensure proper treatment, pinpoint the injection site, and exclude other treatments that may be more suitable.
 A typical procedure may take between 45 to 90 minutes.
-This is because the patient’s blood is first drawn and a solution prepared in the centrifuge that separates blood from plasma.
+This is because the patient’s blood is first drawn and a solution is prepared in the centrifuge that separates blood from plasma.
 PRP is injected directly into the damaged area to provide stimulation that causes mild inflammation and triggers the healing cascade.
-In some injuries PRP may even be used to improve healing after surgery, and stitched into torn tissues.
+In some injuries, PRP may even be used to improve healing after surgery and stitched into torn tissues.

 The number of injections needed will depend upon the specific condition.
 Patients may require just a single injection, or two or more injections depending upon the injury – these are separated by 2 – 4 weeks.
 Side effects are uncommon although the procedure may cause some localized soreness and discomfort lasting several days.
-An over the counter analgesic such as Paracetamol can relieve this.
+An over-the-counter analgesic such as Paracetamol can relieve this.
 (To complement PRP, an eccentric exercise programme is often recommended.
 This can increase the tensile strength of tendons and speed up recovery).

 PRP therapy is effective in both the short and long term with good and stable results in periods of 1 to 4 years (Filardo et al, 2014).
-Recovery following treatment may take weeks or months, but when successful the effect is long lasting.
+Recovery following treatment may take weeks or months, but when successful the effect is long-lasting.
 Optimal effects are usually seen at 6 to 9 months.

 Wedro, Benjamin, FACEP, and FAAEM. n.d.
 “Achilles Tendon Rupture Tests, Recovery, Treatment & Symptoms.”
 MedicineNet.
 Accessed July 5, 2018. https://www.medicinenet.com/achilles_tendon_rupture/article.htm.